-Policy Wildlife & Fisheries #39: Federal and state wildlife agencies should continue surveillance for brucellosis in elk, chronic wasting disease in cervids, and any other disease that could have health or economic impacts on citizens or their livelihoods.
+Policy Wildlife & Fisheries #38: Federal and state wildlife agencies should continue surveillance for brucellosis in elk, chronic wasting disease in cervids, and any other disease that could have health or economic impacts on citizens or their livelihoods.

-Policy Wildlife & Fisheries #40: Federal agencies promote actions that maintain or enhance functioning stream habitat, functioning riparian communities, functioning wetland habitats, and functioning upland communities to support watershed health within Carbon County.
+Policy Wildlife & Fisheries #39: Federal agencies promote actions that maintain or enhance functioning stream habitat, functioning riparian communities, functioning wetland habitats, and functioning upland communities to support watershed health within Carbon County.

-Policy Wildlife & Fisheries #41: Aquatic resources in the Saratoga-Encampment-Rawlins Conservation District are managed for healthy and biodiverse fisheries.
+Policy Wildlife & Fisheries #40: Aquatic resources in the Saratoga-Encampment-Rawlins Conservation District are managed for healthy and biodiverse fisheries.

-Policy Wildlife & Fisheries #42: Aquatic invasive species are aggressively controlled through proactive management to prevent introduction.
+Policy Wildlife & Fisheries #41: Aquatic invasive species are aggressively controlled through proactive management to prevent introduction.

-Policy Wildlife & Fisheries #43: All management plans that may impact aquatic resources in the Saratoga-Encampment-Rawlins Conservation District should take a holistic approach and protect the overall health of natural resources.
+Policy Wildlife & Fisheries #42: All management plans that may impact aquatic resources in the Saratoga-Encampment-Rawlins Conservation District should take a holistic approach and protect the overall health of natural resources.

-Policy Wildlife & Fisheries #44: Federal and state agencies should support a requirement for water quality monitoring before, during, and after all projects that may have impacts on aquatic resources.
+Policy Wildlife & Fisheries #43: Federal and state agencies should support a requirement for water quality monitoring before, during, and after all projects that may have impacts on aquatic resources.

-Policy Wildlife & Fisheries #45: Agriculture use water rights should not be converted to instream flow use.
+Policy Wildlife & Fisheries #44: Agriculture use water rights should not be converted to instream flow use.

-Policy Wildlife & Fisheries #46: Federal agencies should support stream restoration projects that will provide long-term benefits for healthy aquatic habitat and watershed health and have specific goals for habitat improvement.
+Policy Wildlife & Fisheries #45: Federal agencies should support stream restoration projects that will provide long-term benefits for healthy aquatic habitat and watershed health and have specific goals for habitat improvement.

-Policy Wildlife & Fisheries #47: Predator populations are managed to maintain healthy ecological levels, while prioritizing the reduction in the occurrence of livestock depredation and the health and welfare of citizens.
+Policy Wildlife & Fisheries #46: Predator populations should be managed to maintain healthy ecological levels, while prioritizing the reduction in the occurrence of livestock depredation and the health and welfare of citizens.

-Policy Wildlife & Fisheries #48: Federal land managers follow Wyoming Game and Fish Department and Wyoming State Animal Damage Management Board predator policies.
+Policy Wildlife & Fisheries #47: Federal land managers should follow Wyoming Game and Fish Department and Wyoming State Animal Damage Management Board predator policies.